buguroo/pyknow/docs/source/reference.rst

 where
 +++++

-Callable or list of callables that will be called if the rule's pattern match.
+Callable (or callables list) that will be called if the rule's pattern match.

-The callable parameters are analyzed and if they match with a binded value of the pattern, they will be passed along.
+The callable parameters are analyzed and if they match with a binded value for the rule's pattern, they will be passed along.

 .. code-block:: python
    :caption: Will match only for facts where `x` + `y` equals 42.